phcode-dev/phoenix/docs/05-Available-Standard-Libraries.md

 credits: https://uiwjs.github.io/file-icons/index.html

 ## Additional icon sources
-This is not included in phoenix, but you can get icons from
+This is not included in Phoenix, but you can get icons from
 1. [Ionicons](http://ionicons.com)

 ### Usage